See index to all the chapters for Putting Out the Planetary Fire

 Climate change will disrupt food availability, reduce access to food, and affect food quality.
 Increases in temperatures, changes in precipitation patterns, increased extreme weather events, and reductions in water availability all threaten agricultural productivity.
 Climate change can also impact food distribution.
 For instance, in the U.S., the severe water shortages in 2012 impacted the Mississippi River, negatively impacting the distribution of grain and other food products in the mid-west.
 It can also impact the global food supply chain, reducing access and raising prices.

 Farmers are threatened both by flooding and drought.
-Flooding washes away fertile topsoil that farmers depend on, while droughts dry it out, making it more easily blown or washed away.
+Flooding washes away fertile topsoil that farmers depend on and contaminates standing crops while droughts dry it out, making it more easily blown or washed away.
 Higher temperatures increase crops’ water needs.
 Some weeds, insects, and other pests benefit from higher temperatures and elevated CO2, increasing their ability to damage crops.
 Shifting climates enable some agricultural pests t0 migrate to new areas where farmers had not previously dealt with them and where they have no natural predators.

 EPA estimates that agriculture accounted for 11.2 percent of U.S. greenhouse gas emissions in 2020.
-Agricultural emissions include N2O from cropped and grazed soils, CH4 from enteric fermentation and rice cultivation, N2O and CH4 from managed livestock manure, and CO2 from on-farm energy use.
+Agricultural emissions include N2O from cropped and grazed soils, the production of synthetic fertilizer from natural gas, CH4 from enteric fermentation and rice cultivation, N2O and CH4 from managed livestock manure, and CO2 from on-farm energy use.
 The impact of the U.S. food system overall, including food processing and disposal, as well as the global deforestation driven by American’s eating habits, is much greater.
 Transporting food across and between countries generates almost one-fifth of greenhouse gas emissions from the food sector – and affluent countries starting with the U.S. make a disproportionately large contribution.

 Large-scale and industrial agricultural operations generate high levels of greenhouse gas emissions – 29% of the world’s total.
 A UN report found that humans have degraded 40% of the Earth’s land surface, altering 70% of it.
 Four of the nine “planetary boundaries” – limits on how humans can safely use the planet’s resources – have been exceeded.
 Food systems are the largest culprit, accounting for 80% of deforestation, 29% of greenhouse gas emissions and the leading share of biodiversity loss.
 70% of the world’s agricultural land is controlled by just 1% of farms, primarily large agribusinesses.